YukkuriC/HexParseMod/README.md

 * `focus2code`: Equivalent to `/hexParse read`.
 * `remove_comments`: Clears comment iotas from a (nested) list input.
 * `learn_patterns`: Read handheld items and learns great pattern(s) inside.
+* (great spell) `compile`: takes in a MoreIotas string iota, and parses it into a code list.

 *Introduction also written in `HexParse Patterns` section inside the book.*